duplys/duplys.github.io/_drafts/2020-07-06-mediawiki-with-microk8s.blog.markdown

   Containers for the linked service are reachable at a hostname identical to the alias, or the service name if no alias was specified.

-  Links are not required to enable services to communicate - by default, any service can reach any other service at that service’s name.
+  Links are not required to enable services to communicate - by default, any service can reach any other service at that service's name.
 (See also, the Links topic in Networking in Compose.)

   Links also express dependency between services in the same way as depends_on, so they determine the order of service startup.